-Courses leading to eligibility to take the CNS or CNL certification exam are available to students with a master's degree in nursing.
-Generally, each of these post-master's certification programs consist of 13 course credits in the concentration most of which are clinical courses.
+Courses leading to eligibility to take the CNL certification exam are available to students with a master's degree in nursing.
+Generally, the post-master's certification program consists of 13 course credits in the concentration, most of which are clinical courses.
 Students must apply using the usual application processes.